4.9

 University of Pennsylvania

-With the job necessitating a Bachelor's in Accounting, Finance, or a related field, make sure your degree aligns perfectly.
-Listing "Bachelor of Science in Accounting" directly matches the job's educational requirements.
+If the job asks for a Bachelor's degree in Accounting, Finance, or a related field, place that degree clearly in your education section.
+A listing such as "Bachelor of Science in Accounting" lines up directly with the requirement and removes ambiguity early in the review.

 Takeaway